netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The parameter "byday" specifies a list of days of the week, with an optional direction which indicates the nth occurrence of a specific day within the "monthly" or "yearly" frequency instance.
+Valid values of "direction" are 1 to 5 or -5 to -1 within a "monthly" recurrence rule; and 1 to 53 or -53 to -1 within a "yearly" recurrence rule.
 For example, within a "monthly" rule, the "weekday" with a value of "monday" and the "direction" with a value of "-1" represents the last Monday of the month.